vtrifonov-esfiddle/Meditate/UserGuide.md

 To change the settings hold the menu button (for Vivoactive 3 hold on the screen) until you see the Global Settings menu.
 There you can select the setting you want to change.

 #### 4.1 HRV Tracking

+This setting provides the default **HRV Tracking** for new sessions.

 - **On** - tracks default HRV metrics and Stress
     - RMSSD